 The Way of the Cross

-by Father Roger J. Scheckel, Spiritual Advisor to the Marian Catechist Apostolate
+by Msgr.
+Roger J. Scheckel, Spiritual Advisor to the Marian Catechist Apostolate

 A daily spiritual exercise of the Consecrated Marian Catechist is the Way of the Cross.
 Some prospective Catechists have expressed misgivings concerning their being able to be faithful to a daily commitment.
 They fear that they will not be able to set aside enough time in their day to carry out this devotion of our Faith.
 Such a concern indicates a desire to be truly committed to the expectations involved with consecration, however it may also indicate a limited understanding in how the Way of the Cross can be made.